galkahana/hummus-services-redux/README.md

 Addons:
     - `minikube addons enable ingress` to setup the ngynx ingress controller for hummus ingress (and kibana and grafana for logging and metrics for the helm setup)
-    - `minikube addons enable metrics-servicer` to show up cpu and memory consumption in minikube dashboard If you will be wanting to use the centralized logging capability then to have elasticsearch functioning properly there's two more addons:
+    - `minikube addons enable metrics-server` to show up cpu and memory consumption in minikube dashboard If you will be wanting to use the centralized logging capability then to have elasticsearch functioning properly there's two more addons:
     - `minikube addons enable default-storageclass`
     - `minikube addons enable storage-provisioner`